LorneWhiteway/lfi_project/README.md

 6. Amended master.c to suppress the creation of output snapshot files.
 (This can be amended if necessary to allow certain snapshots to be written).

+7. Amended mdl2/mpi/mdl.c so that hwloc_topology_destroy is called only if bDedicated == 1 (as otherwise the topology object will not have been initialised and the call to hwloc_topology_destroy will cause a crash).

 ## Information about working with Wilkes cluster

 1. When logging on to Wilkes (<login-gpu.hpc.cam.ac.uk>), it seems to be necessary to type password from keyboard, rather than cutting-and-posting from password safe (despite PuTTY Window/Selection/Ctrl+Shift+{C,V} being set correctly).
 Not sure why.